hyundai-robotics/doc-hi6-operation/book.md

     ![](../../_assets/tp630/system-calib-robottool-msr.png)

 3. After saving the position data file into a removable storage device, connect the removable storage device to the teach pendant.
-The \[USB\] icon \( \) will appear in the status bar of the ${cont_model} teach pendant screen.
+The `[USB]` icon \( \) will appear in the status bar of the ${cont_model} teach pendant screen.

-4. Touch the \[6: Auto Calibration &gt; 9: Robot and Tool calibration condition\] menu.
+4. Touch the `[6: Auto Calibration  - 9: Robot and Tool calibration condition]` menu.

-5. Touch the \[Explorer\] button to select a position data file and set the robot program used for the measurement.
+5. Touch the `[Explorer]` button to select a position data file and set the robot program used for the measurement.

     ![](../../_assets/tp630/system-calib-robottool_eng.png)

-6. Touch the \[OK\] button.
+6. Touch the `[OK]` button.
 Then, the screen will switch to the robot and tool calibration screen.

-7. Touch the \[Execute\] button on the robot and tool calibration execution screen.
+7. Touch the `[Execute]` button on the robot and tool calibration execution screen.
 Then, the calibration results will appear.

     ![](../../_assets/tp630/system-calib-robottool-exe_eng.png)

-8. After checking the calibration result, touch the \[OK\] button.
+8. After checking the calibration result, touch the `[OK]` button.
 Then, the calibration result will be automatically applied to the axis origin and tool integer.

-9. Touch the \[3: Robot Parameter &gt; 1: Tool Data\] menu.
+9. Touch the `[3: Robot Parameter  - 1: Tool Data]` menu.
 Then, you can check the robot calibration execution result.

     ![](../../_assets/tp630/system-calib-robottool-toolinfo_eng.png)